AnonymouX47/term-image/README.md

 print(f"{image:>200.^100#ffffff}")  # Uses format()
 ```

-For animated images, only the first method animates the output, the second only outputs the current frame.
+For animated images, only the first method can animate the output, the second only outputs the current frame.

-**NOTE:** All the above examples use automatic sizing and default scale, see `help(TermImage)` for the descriptions of the _width_, _height_ and _scale_ constructor parameters and object properties to set custom image size and scale.
+**NOTE:** All the above examples use **automatic sizing** and default scale.

 ## Usage